guettli/programming-guidelines/README.md

 > [Two Hard Things](https://martinfowler.com/bliki/TwoHardThings.html): There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

 Avoid "maybe".
-If your http code returns a response you have two choices concering caching:
+If your HTTP code returns a response you have two choices concerning caching:

--   the web client should cache this response for ever.
+-   the web client should cache this response forever.
 -   the web client should not cache this response at all.

 If you follow this guide you will get great performance since revalidation and ETag magic is not needed.

-I possible, avoid fiddling with ETag and If-Modified-Since http headers.
+I possible, avoid fiddling with ETag and If-Modified-Since HTTP headers.

-But you have to care for one thing: If you cache for ever, whenever you update your data, you need to give your resource a new URL.
+But you have to care for one thing: If you cache forever, whenever you update your data, you need to give your resource a new URL.
 That's easy:

 For example: Instead of serving the file `/css/base.css` you serve `/css/base.27e20196a850.css`.
 The string "27e20..." is the md5 sum of the content of the file.
-Configure your webserver to serve this file with the appopriate "cache forever" headers, and you client will not ask for this file again.
+Configure your webserver to serve this file with the appropriate "cache forever" headers, and your client will not ask for this file again.

-If you use django, you can use the [ManifestStaticFilesStorage](https://docs.djangoproject.com/en/3.0/ref/contrib/staticfiles/#django.contrib.staticfiles.storage.ManifestStaticFilesStorage)
+If you use Django, you can use the [ManifestStaticFilesStorage](https://docs.djangoproject.com/en/3.0/ref/contrib/staticfiles/#django.contrib.staticfiles.storage.ManifestStaticFilesStorage)

 [Best Practices for Speeding Up Your Web Site (Yahoo)](https://developer.yahoo.com/performance/rules.html)

-Good introduction to caching: [Caching (Mozilla Foundation)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching)
+A good introduction to caching: [Caching (Mozilla Foundation)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching)

 ### Robust Cache-Invalidation

 A database index is like caching: Redundant data gets created to achieve faster lookups.

-If possible, use this robust caching and cache-invalidation provided by databases instead of creating your own implementation.
+If possible, use this robust caching and cache-invalidation provided by databases instead of creating your implementation.

 ### CDN for private data?

-You might think a unguessable URLs are enough to protect data.
+You might think unguessable URLs are enough to protect data.
 Only people with the URL can access it.

-No, it is very likely that your customers don't like this.
+No, likely, your customers don't like this.
 The URL could be shared easily.

-You might argue that unguessable URLs are fine, since an evil user could download and upload the content, but this is a different case.
+You might argue that unguessable URLs are fine since an evil user could download and upload the content, but this is a different case.

 My rule of thumb: Put only public data on a CDN.